It can be daunting to send a lot of money abroad. So when you make a large transfer, we make things as easy as possible.

 If you set up your transfer before getting verified, we’ll do these checks before we send your money.
 So to avoid delays, get verified beforehand.
-Verification requirements vary by region, and you can read about them here.

 After you pay for your transfer, we might need to see more documents.
-That’s because when you send a large amount, we need verify where the money came from.
+That’s because when you send a large amount, we need to verify where the money came from.
 It could be a scan/screenshot of your bank statement, a property sale agreement, or a pay slip.